Tiger I: Mobility and reliability

+The Tigers have proven to be outstanding even during marches and combat in the mountains.
+However, they now need a complete overhaul and inspection.
+The fact that only one Tiger out of nine [starters] was still fully operational and two or three others were conditionally operational at the end of the operation should not be disregarded.
+The time it will take to repair them will be governed by the possibility of performing the work needed.
+The difficult towing required, the necessary dispersal of the workshop and repair sections, as well as the hauling of repair parts, require rapid shipment of the still missing elements of the workshop company and supply column of the battalion to Tunisia.

 The first production series Tiger Fgst Nr 250001 with Motor Nr 46052 was only run-in for 25 km by Henschel before being sent to Kummersdorf for testing.
 During a test drive on 28 May 1942, with only 52 km on the odometer, a blockage occurred in the steering gear.
-This Tiger quickly went through the original and two replacement engines (Motor Nr 46051 from July 1st to 3rd, Motor Nr 46065 from 6 to 8 July) and was fitted with a fourth motor, Nr 46066, after 13 July.
+This Tiger quickly went through the original and two replacement engines (Motor Nr 46051 from 1 to 3 July, Motor Nr 46065 from 6 to 8 July) and was fitted with a fourth motor, Nr 46066, after 13 July.
 By 3 August 1942, this Tiger had covered a total of 1046 km by 31 March 1943 a total of 5623 km and by 31 July 1943 a total of 7736 km.These figures clearly demonstrate that once the Tiger had overcome its teething troubles, it could withstand a lot of purposefully administered abuse during test programmes.

-The sPzAbt 501 noted in Combat Report No.6 dated 3 May 1943:
+The sPzAbt 501 noted the following in Technical Report No. 6 dated 3 May 1943:

-Regarding the overheating engines, the HL 210 engine caused no troubles during the recent time.
-All occurring breakdowns resulted from the low quality of driver training.
-In several cases engine failures have to be put down to the missing remote engine thermometer.
-Five engines have reached more than 3000 km without essential failures.
-A good driver is essential for the successful deployment of the Tiger, he must have a good technical training and has to keep his nerve in critical situations…

-…The most remarkable aspect of the recent combat was that the Tiger could still be deployed after covering a 400 km run… This proved that the Tiger can easily keep pace with lighter tanks.
-Nobody expected this.

-The 13.(Tiger) Kompanie/Panzer-Regiment Großdeutschland reported on their experience in employing the Tiger from 7 to 19 March 1943:
+A striking aspect of recent operations is the fact that, after marches of 400 km, it has been possible to operate Tiger tanks in combat.
+While it is true that, following these operations, the Tigers that had not been completely knocked out were unable to leave the operational area under their own power and had to be towed, it can be confirmed that Tigers are now capable of marching alongside lighter tanks at speeds previously thought impossible.

+It remains to be seen whether, after marches exceeding 300 km and if sufficient time were available for a technical overhaul, the Tiger would withstand subsequent operations.
+Since a march like the one mentioned above has not been repeated in coordination with subsequent operations, no prediction can be made in this regard.